 - Traditional publishers rely on their brand name and scholarly reputation to lure researchers to publish through them for free, then sell multi-million dollar subscriptions to governments and university systems or individual papers to the general public for a fee (ProtoHedgehog, 2017).
 Offering very little in return to the actual researchers apart from meeting the demands of their institution’s publishing requirements to gain or maintain tenure within university systems.

-- Open Access Repositories are built on the platforms and systems as traditional repositories, but are designed to allow research to move more freely and openly as human knowledge.
-Despite the rise of the open access movement, traditional publishers maintain a firm grip on the legitimization of research within institutional merit systems and often charge in excess of $3,000 to forego making money on works to be published as open access, creating a system in which only those privileged enough to have secure academic positions and money are able to afford to publish as open access or deposit into an institutional repository.
+- Open Access Repositories are built on the same platforms and systems as traditional repositories, but are designed to allow research to move more freely and openly as human knowledge.
+Despite the rise of the open access movement, traditional publishers maintain a firm grip on the legitimization of research within institutional merit systems and often charge in excess of $4,000 in processing fees in order to be published as open access, creating a system in which only those privileged enough to have secure academic positions and money are able to afford to publish as open access or deposit into an institutional repository.

 - Institutional profiles and professional profile services provide researchers with an online space to post resume-like pages of themselves on sites run by scholarly organizations, academic institutions, and internet companies – particularly LinkedIn.
 Institutional profiles are only available to approved members of an organization that meet certain criteria and pay membership fees, or at the graduate, PhD, and faculty level in academic institutions.
 While these institutions may or may not have affiliated repositories, integration is often very poor and even as community-based platforms, social networking features are almost non-existent.
 Services like LinkedIn offer free and open access to create an extended professional profile, with network connections, recent activities, profile views, social groups, and article posting capabilities geared towards career opportunities and professional development.
 However, LinkedIn does not host or integrate well with scholarly research and is poorly suited for intellectual and academic activities that take place outside of job market and career objectives.